belgattitude/soluble-japha/README.md

 ```

 Practically it works by communicating with a [PHP/Java bridge](https://github.com/belgattitude/php-java-bridge) server which exposes the JVM
 through a specific network protocol.
-This way all classes/libraries registered on the the JVM can be manipulated in PHP, almost just
+This way all libraries registered on the the JVM can be used from PHP, almost just like you could write
-like you use them in Java. **soluble-japha** is the client part and was forked from the original [bridge project](http://php-java-bridge.sourceforge.net/pjb/).
+in Java.
+The Java code is still executed on the JVM but send results back to PHP.

 ## Use cases

 It differs from the idea of api, microservices... where communication requires a contract